-7.1 Prior to commencement of surveys for any newbuilding project, TL is to discuss with the shipbuilder at a kick off meeting the items listed in Table 1.
+7.1 Prior to commencement of surveys for any newbuilding project, the society is to discuss with the shipbuilder at a kick off meeting the items listed in Table 1.
 The purpose of the meeting is to review and agree how the list of specific activities shown in Table 1 is to be addressed.
 The meeting is to take into account the shipbuilder's construction facilities and ship type including the list of proposed subcontractors.
 A record of the meeting is to be made, based upon the contents of the Table 1 - the Table can be used as the record with comments made into the appropriate column.
-If TL has nominated a surveyor for a specific newbuilding project then the surveyor is to attend the kick off meeting.
+If the society has nominated a surveyor for a specific newbuilding project then the surveyor is to attend the kick off meeting.

-The builder should agree to undertake ad hoc investigations during construction as may be requested by Class where areas of concern arise and the builder to agree to keep TL advised of the progress of any investigation.
+The builder should agree to undertake ad hoc investigations during construction as may be requested by Class where areas of concern arise and the builder to agree to keep the classification society advised of the progress of any investigation.
 Whenever an investigation is undertaken, the builder is to be requested, in principle, to agree to suspend relevant construction activities if warranted by the severity of the problem.

 - 7.2 The records are to take note of specific published Administration requirements and interpretations of statutory requirements. - 7.3 The shipyard shall be requested to advise of any changes to the activities agreed at the kick off meeting and these are to be documented in the survey plan.
 E.g. if the shipbuilder chooses to use or change sub-contractors, or to incorporate any modifications necessitated by changes in production or inspection methods, rules and regulations, structural modifications, or in the event where increased inspection requirements are deemed necessary as a result of a substantial non-conformance or otherwise. - 7.4 Shipbuilding quality standards for the hull structure during new construction are to be reviewed and agreed during the kick-off meeting.
-Structural fabrication is to be carried out in accordance with TL- G 47, "Shipbuilding and Repair Quality Standard", or a recognized fabrication standard which has been accepted by TL prior to the commencement of fabrication/construction.
-The work is to be carried out in accordance with the Rules and under survey of TL. - 7.5 The kick-off meeting may be attended by other parties as defined in TL- PR 3 (owner, administrations, etc.) subject to agreement by the shipbuilder. - 7.6 In the event of series ship production, the requirement for a kick off meeting in paragraph 7.1 may be waived for the second and subsequent ships provided that no changes to the specific activities agreed in the kick off meeting for the first ship are introduced.
-If any changes are introduced, these are to be agreed in a new dedicated meeting and documented in a record of such meeting. - Series Ship Production: vessels in the series subsequent to the first one (prototype), i.e. sister ships built in the same shipyard.
+Structural fabrication is to be carried out in accordance with TL-G 47, "Shipbuilding and Repair Quality Standard", or a Recognized Fabrication Standard(RFS) which has been accepted by the Classification Society prior to the commencement of fabrication/construction.
+The work is to be carried out in accordance with the Rules and under survey of the classification society.